Fire & Emergency Services

 Open Air Burning Permits are required for all outdoor fires within the Municipality, as per the Open Air Burning By-law.
 When you have a fire, exercise extreme caution and always have water nearby.

 Fireworks are not permitted within the Municipality of Northern Bruce Peninsula without a valid Fireworks Permit.
 Please refer to the Open Air Burning By-law, and the Fireworks By-law, for more details.
 Open air burning and fireworks permits are free of charge within the MNBP.
 For further information please contact the Fire Department at 519-793-3713.

 Fire Danger Rating

-July 13, 2023: The Fire Danger Rating for the Municipality of Northern Bruce Peninsula is currently moderate.
+October 16, 2023: The Fire Danger Rating for the Municipality of Northern Bruce Peninsula is currently low.
 No open air burning is allowed without a permit.
 All fires must have adequate tools and resources to extinguish the fire and must be supervised at all times.

 Although the risk level is low, we encourage everyone to burn safely.
 If you have any questions about safe open-air burning, please contact Northern Bruce Peninsula Fire & Emergency Services.